-Although there appears to be little truth in the legend that a frog will continue to remain in water as the temperature gradually rises to the boiling point, the analogy has taken hold and been applied to many cases of human resistance to change.
+Although there appears to be little truth in the legend that a frog will remain in water as the temperature gradually rises to the boiling point, the analogy has taken hold and has been applied to many cases of human resistance to change.

 The frog metaphor seems particularly apt this week as delegates meet in Poland at the United Nations Climate Change Conference COP 24.

 Given the magnitude of the threat to our very existence, one might have expected that these delegates would have devised policies, or at the very least, significant incentives, during the past 23 years of conferences to make a real dent in the rise of atmospheric pollutants, such as carbon dioxide and methane.

 Alas, it is very unlikely that anyone here in Hong Kong has been forced to alter their lifestyle to the extent that their actions would have made a noticeable reduction in their contribution to factors that lead to global warming.

 In other words, although efforts such as the climate agreement reached in Paris in 2015 are laudable, we observe virtually no change in people’s behaviour to suggest we have an impending catastrophe the likes of which homo sapiens has never experienced before, and life on the planet itself has experienced only five times in the last few billion years.